TheCompanyCompany/POC-01/README.md

 ## Adding dependencies

-Add them to the dune-project file.
+To add dependencies use the dune-project file.

-Then run the next script to install them and update the poc-01.opam file.
+## How to run the project

 ```bash
 dune build
 ```

-## How to run the project

 ```bash
 dune exec src/server.exe
 ```

+## How to deploy the project

+This project uses DigitalOcean automatic deployment